 - Why problems have arisen in the southern countries of Europe?

-- Of course, the difference between the two countries to a large extent due to the traditions of discipline, both in the economy and in politics.
-For example, Sweden has gone on a special way - to turn out a surplus in good times, so that in difficult times to spend the accumulated funds.
-In southern European countries is the opposite - every time managed to gain additional resources through, for example, tax increases, they quickly spent.
-Differences between northern and southern nations are determined in part and the political system, the way politicians are aware of and carry out their duties for the public good.
+- Undoubtedly, the difference between countries is largely due to the traditions of discipline, both in the economy and in politics.
+For example, Sweden went on a special path - to earn a surplus in good times, so that in difficult periods to spend the accumulated funds.
+In the southern countries of Europe, on the contrary - every time it was possible to raise additional funds due to, for example, tax increases, they were quickly wasted.
+Differences between northern and southern nations are partly determined by the political system of countries, the way politicians realize and fulfill their duties for the sake of the public good.

 Save or invest in the growth of the economy?

 - Some believe that the need to stimulate economic growth, increasing consumption, others - that it is best to cut their spending, a few years to moderate policy, and thus create the conditions for growth.
 Which of the points of view you practice?